Meet the Team

 Board Member

 Olivia Gonyea has been active in the cancer community for over 11 years as a childhood cancer survivor.
 She founded Olivia's Bears with her family while still undergoing treatment for bone cancer to support other young people affected by cancer and other life-threatening illnesses in Buffalo, New York.
 Her personal experience with cancer influenced her to pursue an education in Public Health.
 She graduated from American University in Washington, DC with a degree in Public Health and began working at a nonprofit in DC called the Smith Center for Healing and the Arts in July, 2022.
-As the Cancer Support Program and Retreat Coordinator, Olivia helps plan and coordinate support programs and retreats for adults affected by cancer.
+As the Cancer Support Program and Retreat Coordinator, Olivia helps plan and host support programs and retreats for adults affected by cancer.
 During her time in the hospital, she found creative activities to be very supportive.
-Now 22 and 13 years cancer-free, she gets to help others discover the role that the arts can play in healing.
+Now over a decade cancer-free, she gets to help others discover the role that the arts can play in healing.
+Olivia is honored to support both children and young adults and adults who are affected by cancer in both her personal and professional lives.

 Ken Gonyea